orioncactus/pretendard/packages/pretendard/docs/en/README.md

 ### Variable font

 Use the code below to use the variable weight property.
-Provided font-family name is `'Pretendard Variable'`.
+Provided font-family name is `"Pretendard Variable"`.

 #### HTML